-Since MCVI was introduced, VI has become a useful tool to handle various model architectures and cope with scalable inference on big data~\cite{zhang17}.
-However, it has a crucial problem that the convergence of the stochastic optimization scheme tends to be slow when the magnitude of the gradient estimator's variance becomes high because of the Monte Carlo estimation.
-In this context, many techniques have been proposed for variance reduction, such as control variates~\cite{Glasserman03}, Rao-Blackwellization~\cite{Ranganath14}, importance sampling~\cite{Ruiz16, Burda16, Sakaya17,Li18}, and any others~\cite{Titsias15,Roeder17}.
-Nevertheless, these methods still have the difficulty of adequately constructing auxiliary functions such as a control variate function or importance function.
+\paragraph{Variance Reduction for MCVI :} Since the introduction of MCVI, VI has become a powerful tool for inference on various model architectures.
+However, MCVI has the crucial problem that the convergence of the stochastic optimization scheme tends to be slow when the magnitude of the gradient estimator's variance becomes high owing to the Monte Carlo estimation.
+Many techniques have been proposed for variance reduction in this context, such as using control variates~\citep{Glasserman03}, Rao-Blackwellization~\citep{Ranganath14}, importance sampling~\citep{Ruiz16, Burda16, Sakaya17,Li18}, and many others~\citep{Titsias15,Roeder17}.
+Nevertheless, it is still challenging to properly construct auxiliary functions such as a control variate function and importance function in these methods.